 (f) an indicative breakdown of the programmed resources by type of intervention.

-5. Types of intervention shall be based on a nomenclature set out in Annex I. For programmes supported by the EMFAF, AMIF, the ISF and the BMVI, types of intervention shall be based on a nomenclature set out in the Fund-specific Regulations.
+5. Types of intervention shall be based on a nomenclature set out in Annex I. For programmes supported by the EMFAF, the AMIF, the ISF and the BMVI, types of intervention shall be based on a nomenclature set out in the Fund-specific Regulations.

-6. For ERDF, ESF+, Cohesion Fund and JTF programmes submitted in accordance with Article 21, the table referred to in paragraph (3)(g)(ii) shall include the amounts for the years 2021 to 2027 including the flexibility amount.
+6. For ERDF, ESF+, Cohesion Fund and JTF programmes, the table referred to in point (g)(ii) of paragraph 3 shall include the amounts for the years 2021 to 2027, including the flexibility amount.

-7. The Member State shall communicate to the Commission any changes in the information referred to in paragraph (3)(k) without requiring a programme amendment.
+7. The Member State shall communicate to the Commission any changes in the information referred to in point (k) of the first subparagraph of paragraph (3) without requiring a programme amendment.

-8. For programmes supported by the JTF, Member States shall submit to the Commission the territorial just transition plans as set out in Article [7] of Regulation (EU) [JTF Regulation] as part of the programme or of a request for its amendment.
+8. For programmes supported by the JTF, Member States shall submit to the Commission the territorial just transition plans as part of the programme or of a request for its amendment.

 Article 23 Approval of programmes

-1. The Commission shall assess the programme and its compliance with this Regulation and with the Fund-specific Regulations, as well as, for the ERDF, ESF+, Cohesion Fund and EMFAF, its consistency with the relevant Partnership Agreement.
-In its assessment, the Commission shall, in particular, take into account relevant country-specific recommendations, relevant challenges identified in the National Energy and Climate Plan, and the principles of the European Pillar of Social Rights, and the way they are addressed.
+1. The Commission shall assess the programme and its compliance with this Regulation and with the Fund-specific Regulations, as well as, for the ERDF, ESF+, Cohesion Fund, JTF and EMFAF, its consistency with the relevant Partnership Agreement.
+In its assessment, the Commission shall, in particular, take into account relevant country-specific recommendations, relevant challenges identified in the integrated national energy and climate plan, and the principles of the European Pillar of Social Rights, and the way they are addressed.

 2. The Commission may make observations within three months of the date of submission of the programme by the Member State.

-3. The Member State shall review the programme taking into account the observations made by the Commission.
+3. The Member State shall review the programme, taking into account the observations made by the Commission.

 4. The Commission shall adopt a decision by means of an implementing act approving the programme no later than five months after the date of the first submission of the programme by the Member State.